Pepryan/openstack-resource/README.md

 - Info vCPUs compute
 - List instance on compute with vCPU
 - Move instance
-- Generate plot vCPUs allocation
+- Generate plot vCPUs allocation (work on progress, you can still see the generated image on your project directory)

 ### Development
 Clone this repo to your machine